Az-Zukhruf

 Named after the golden ornaments recognized in verse 35 and again in verse 53, this surah dates back to the Second Meccan Period before the Prophet Muhammad’s migration to Medina.
 According to the Nöldeke Chronology of surahs, the Ornaments of Gold was the 61st surah revealed.
 The Standard Egyptian chronology, however, acknowledges this as the 63rd surah revealed.
 Regardless of the exact position in which this surah was revealed, it is clear that the surah was revealed during the Second Meccan Period, a time in which Muhammad and his followers were increasingly subject to opposition from the Quraysh tribe.

-Consistent with all of the Surahs of the Quran, Ornaments of Gold begins with the Bismillah, or the standard verse ‘In the name of God, the Lord of Mercy, the Giver of Mercy.’
+Consistent with all of the Surahs of the Quran except At-Tawbah, Ornaments of Gold begins with the Bismillah, or the standard verse ‘In the name of God, the Lord of Mercy, the Giver of Mercy.’